Toric vector bundles, non-abelianization, and spectral networks: Toric vector bundles via spectral networks and non-abelianization

 Given a tropical Lagrangian multi-section $\bb{L}^{\trop}$ over a complete fan $\Sigma$.
-The \emph{A-realization problem} asks if there exists a tautologically unobstructed $\Lambda_{\bb{L}^{\trop}}$-admissible Lagrangian multi-section.
+The \emph{$A$-realization problem} asks if there exists a tautologically unobstructed $\Lambda_{\bb{L}^{\trop}}$-admissible Lagrangian multi-section.
 Note that if we don't require unobstructedness, one can easily construct many $\Lambda_{\bb{L}^{\trop}}$-admissible immersed Lagrangian multi-sections in $T^*M_{\bb{R}}$ by smoothing the corners of $\varphi^{\trop}$.

 By using the microlocal criterion for toric vector bundles given in \cite{Morse_theory_TVB}, the authors of \cite{OS} showed that a tautologically unobstructed $\Lambda_{\bb{L}^{\trop}}$-admissible Lagrangian multi-section (with certain grading) has equivariant mirror being a toric vector bundle over $X_{\Sigma}$ whose tropicalization is $\bb{L}^{\trop}$.
-Moreover, they also solved the A-realization problem for 2-fold tropical Lagrangian multi-sections over any 2-dimensional complete fan hence solving the B-realization problem via the A-realizability of $\bb{L}^{\trop}$ in this case by applying equivariant homological mirror symmetry.
+Moreover, they also solved the $A$-realization problem for 2-fold tropical Lagrangian multi-sections over any 2-dimensional complete fan hence solving the $B$-realization problem via the A-realizability of $\bb{L}^{\trop}$ in this case by applying equivariant homological mirror symmetry.
 However, the construction of the mirror bundle is not explicit.
-The main goal of this paper is to provide an explicit construction of toric vector bundles over toric surfaces by using spectral networks and non-abelianization which we expect to be compatible with equivariant mirror symmetry.
+The main goal of this paper is to construct Kaneyama's data explicitly via spectral networks and non-abelianization.
+The resulting toric vector bundle is expected to be compatible with equivariant mirror symmetry.

-\begin{remark} As Lagrangian multi-sections may not be exact, we need to work over the Novikov field and so, all the toric varieties we consider in this paper are assumed to be defined over the Novikov field. \end{remark}